andronov04/aiarena/README.md

 ## ✨ Key Features

 - **🤯 Massive Model Support:** Access over **1000+ models** from **68 providers** (OpenAI, Anthropic, Google, Grok, Mistral, and many more).
-- **🔒 Client-Side Architecture (No Backend):** Airena is a frontend-only application.
+- **🔒 Client-Side Architecture (No Backend):** AI Arena is a frontend-only application.
 Your API keys and prompts are sent **directly** from your browser to the AI providers.
 No middleman server, no data logging, enhanced privacy.
 - **⚔️ Flexible Comparison:**
   - **Cross-Model:** Compare GPT-4 vs. Claude 3.5 vs. Gemini 1.5.
   - **Cross-Provider:** Compare the same model (e.g., Llama 3) hosted on different providers (Groq vs. Fireworks vs. Local) to test latency and token speed.